JensRantil/jensrantil.github.io/content/posts/2024-07-06_the-problem-domain.md

 Having these skills can be a very effective way to get promoted (if you are not working in an organization with role silos).

+Finally, I believe working in the problem space is part of what I would define as engineering _work_.
+Once I had that epiphany, I no longer felt frustrated spending my days writing RFCs, being in workshops, or doing product workshops.
+It's just as much "work" as building something.
+As long as it's not [waste][waste], of course.

+[waste]: {{< relref "2023-06-27_waste-in-software-development.md" >}}